 If you do select this option, employers may face a regulatory investigation as a result of this disclosure.

 What compensation could I get if I win my whistleblowing claim?

-You are entitled to claim uncapped compensation for the losses caused by the detrimental treatment but you will be under a duty to mitigate your losses by taking reasonable steps to find a new job.
+You are entitled to claim uncapped compensation for the losses caused by the detrimental treatment you have suffered.
+However, you will be under a duty to mitigate your losses by taking reasonable steps to find a new job.
 Your losses may include loss of salary, bonus, shares, options, benefits, pension and losses for the hurt, distress and any personal injury caused.

 I have signed a settlement agreement with a “gagging clause” – does this prevent me from whistleblowing?